kaseykahneno1/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 <img src="https://github.com/user-attachments/assets/c242505c-41be-4a84-bfb2-b7894805bdc5" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-attempt to log into Client-1 with one of the accounts (take note of the password in the script)
+Try logging into Client-1 using one of the accounts, and make sure to note the password provided in the script.
 </p>
 <br />

 <h2>Conclusion</h2>
 <p>
 You now have a complete training system set up for Active Directory.
-Take some time and practice enabling and disabling accounts, resetting passwords, <a href="https://github.com/QuentinKunkle/CGP">Configure Group Policy</a></h1>, and more.
+Take some time and practice enabling and disabling accounts, resetting passwords, <a href="https://github.com/kaseykahneno1/configure-group-policy">Configure Group Policy</a></h1>, and more.
 </p>